seud0nym/tch-gui-unhide/README.md

 Read on for the long version...

-*PLEASE NOTE: Previous versions of the `tch-gui-unhide` script (release 2020.08.03 and before) also applied most of the hardening recommendations from https://hack-technicolor.readthedocs.io/en/stable/Hardening/.
-These have now been moved to a separate utility script ([`de-telstra`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#de-telstra)).*

 ## Why not just use https://github.com/Ansuel/tch-nginx-gui?
 When I first acquired root access to my DJA0231, I applied tch-nginx-gui because I had used it for some time on my Technicolor TG800vac, and found it very good.
 However, on the DJA0231, I encountered various problems after reboots, such as loss of customised SSID's and IP addresses, loss of root in one instance, the admin password got reset to Telstra default, and so on.